mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

    .. image:: ../../../../../figures/layertree/layertree_configuration_pre305.png
         :scale: 80

 You can optionally use a button to show this element.
 See :doc:`button` for inherited configuration options.
-You also can define the layertree with type element.
+You also can define the layertree with a type element.
 Then you can display the layertree in a frame like the sidebar.

 Class, Widget & Style
 ======================